-The balance between reaching a larger audience and still being personalized enough, so each of them feel special, is a tricky one for marketers.
+The balance between reaching a larger audience and still being personalized enough, so each of them feels special, is a tricky one for marketers.

 It is a hard task.
-With each new content you create, you need to think about the appropriate language, the most attractive CTA, what the lead will do after clicking it, how to boost the visibility of it, all those important decisions that need to be predictable and projected.
+With each new content you create, you need to think about the appropriate language, the most attractive CTA, what the lead will do after clicking it, how to boost its visibility of it, and all those important decisions that need to be predictable and projected.

 A great part of what it means to be a digital marketer right now is not to produce the content itself, but to plan its automation to find the prospect at the perfect time and in the perfect way.

 AI can be the solution to that.
 With machine learning, complex patterns can be analyzed to find new ways of personalizing the delivery of content — keeping it efficient and, at the same time, human.

 Chatbots are the best examples of how Artificial Intelligence is being used in communications, as it is easy to see in action and understand.

 The technology enables software to interpret interactions with humans, predict their expectations, and respond accordingly.

 It is used today for basic requests and more direct conversations, but the future of AI-powered communication will soon be commonplace for Marketing.